 There are over 200 species roses and their simple beauty and ease of maintenance are preferred by many gardeners.
 Although not as grand-looking as the other rose types, species roses still captivate people’s eyes and they are said to be used in medicine and culinary fields as well (6).

 Species roses are the only type of roses that come true from seeds but and they can be propagated by division and cuttings too.
-They are also relatively resistant to most pests and diseases.
+They are also relatively pest and disease resistant.
 Some of the species roses still cultivated include:

 Prickly Wild Rose